E8

 Battery Pack Cell Imbalance / Internal Fault

-Cordless vacuum shows E8 or continuous red light; unit will not start and battery will not charge fully
+Cordless vacuum shows E8 or a continuous red light; the unit will not start, and the battery will not charge fully.

 Advertisements